raganwald/raganwald.github.com/index.md

 - I launched and led technical and organizational reorganizations and process iterations.

 I was awarded the *Breakthrough* leadership award in 2019 and the *Inclusively Leading and Learning* award in 2022.
+I have MC'd the company's Annual Kickoff and co-hosted the company's IPO Breakfast Party.

 ---